 “Even when there’s no monetary incentive, I try to help.
 Money feeds the physical; helping without being paid feeds the soul.”

-“I love the challenge of proving people wrong, thinking that we’re ambulance chasers.
-I’m all about ‘Let me show you how much I can do for you, how much I can care.
-Let me show you I’m not that.
-I say it with my actions more than my words.’”
+“I love the challenge of proving people wrong.
+We’re not ambulance chasers.
+I prefer to say: ‘Let me show you how much I can do for you; how much I care.
+I show it with my actions more than my words.’

-“This early experience still affects the way I look at things today, and who I respect and admire.
-My colleague Marvin Salenger always says, ‘What does the case really mean—what’s it about, and what would you want someone to say about it if it were your mother and father?
+“Those early experiences affect the way I look at things today: my career choice and the people I respect and admire.
+My colleague Marvin Salenger always says, ‘What does the case really mean?
+What’s it about?’ and ‘What would you want someone to say about it if it were your mother and father?’
 Our clients come from families just like ours.
 It’s a privilege and honor to be able to give a voice to someone whose voice is not as loud and clear as your own.

 “I went to law school because I wanted to help people.
-After I earned my degree, I worked for an acting administrative judge, the Honorable Louis San Giorgio, Supreme Court Justice, Richmond County, who managed all the courts.
-Judge San Giorgio made sure I saw as many trials as possible—on every kind of civil matter, and that experience gave me the certainty that I wanted to be that guy—the litigator.
-The judge then counseled me join the Staten Island District Attorney office for the intensive litigation experience I’d get there. – I became the lead prosecutor in the Sex Crimes Special Victims Unit there.
+After I finished at Quinnipiac Law School, I worked for The Honorable Louis San Giorgio.
+Judge San Giorgio was a Supreme Court Justice who managed all the courts while serving as the acting administrative judge on Staten Island.
+Judge San Giorgio made sure I saw as many trials as possible—on every kind of civil matter.
+That experience gave me the certainty that I wanted to be ‘that guy’ — the litigator.
+The judge suggested that if I wanted intensive litigation experience then I should join the Staten Island District Attorney’s office.
+I became the lead prosecutor in the Sex Crimes Special Victims Unit.

 “I owe a lot to Judge San Giorgio.
-It goes back to the mission of what we do as human beings—we help each other in times of need and strife.
-Your soul gets fed a lot for doing good work.
-Even now at the firm, most of the phone calls we get, there’s not a case.
-Even so, I try to help them—many of these people are not of privilege or don’t have a family attorney, I want to help them.
-There’s no monetary incentive, but I help – money feeds the physical, helping without being paid feeds the soul.”
+His lessons to me go back to the mission of what we do as human beings — help each other in times of need and strife.
+Your soul gets fed for doing good work.
+Every day our firm gets calls from people wondering if they have a case.
+While many of these people don’t, I still try to help them.
+They are not of privilege and may not have a family attorney so I advise and do what I can.
+Even when there’s no monetary incentive, I try to help.
+Money feeds the physical; helping without being paid feeds the soul.”